-That’s where these utility room shelving ideas come in.
+That’s where these utility room ideas for shelving come in.
 These are options to inspire your own room design, so you can save those that suit the kit you’re going to keep in there, and that complement the style of room you prefer.

 Made-for-you shelving inside a cabinet is worthwhile because of the individuality of what we each choose to store in a utility room.
-Make a list before you meet with a designer or cabinet-maker and share the types and quantities of items you want to put away.
+Make a list before you meet with a designer or cabinet-maker and share what utility room storage you want and quantities of items you want to put away.
 This way, shelves can be the correct height to avoid wasted space, but equally to skip the problem of high piles of linens that make items hard to extract and can leave them creased.

 ‘Bespoke cabinetry with plenty of shelving is a must as it provides the perfect place to store towels, jars, cleaning products, and anything else that you might not want on show,’ says interior designer Emma Sims-Hilditch of Sims Hilditch.